St. Louis Missouri is a mecca for Midwest gamblers, as there no less than six casinos in the area.

 From the fountains out front, to the arched ceilings, chandeliers, skylights and clean, open hallways, River City is more Bellagio than your standard local’s casino.
 They describe the décor as “reflective of a Missouri riverboat town at the peak of the steamboat trade on the Mississippi River.”

-The 90,000 square foot casino space hosts 2,000 slot machines, and 55 normal table games.
+The 90,000 square foot casino space hosts just under 2,000 slot machines, and 50 normal table games.
 They let you bet up to 20x odds on craps here.
-River City does not have a poker room.
+River City does not have a poker room, however they do boast a six-table baccarat room.

 The resort’s seven-story 200 room hotel is AAA Four-Diamond ranked property.